Prazwol-Bhandari/Prazwol-Bhandari/README.md

 # About Me:
 I’m Prazwol, a passionate tech enthusiast focused on mastering frontend development and growing into full-stack development.
-Deeply interested in AI, system and cyber security .<br><br>Outside of tech, I play guitar ,flute, practice music, and work on graphic designing as creative side hustles.
+Deeply interested in AI and cyber security .<br><br>Outside of tech, I play guitar ,flute, practice music as creative side hustles.
 I aim to blend logic with creativity while continuously sharpening my skills and building meaningful projects.

 # Tech Stack: